ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 supported by this interface through the Listen action:

 ~~~
-Preconnection.Listen()
+Connection.Listen()
 ~~~

-Before calling Listen, the caller must have initialized the Preconnection during the pre-establishment phase with a Local Endpoint specifier, as well as all parameters necessary for Protocol Stack selection.
-A Remote Endpoint may optionally be specified, to constrain what connections are accepted.
+For Connections established by calling Listen(), the underlying Connection must have been created from a Preconnection populated with a Local Endpoint specifier, as well as all parameters necessary for Protocol Stack selection.
-The Listen() action consumes the Preconnection.
-Once Listen() has been called, no further parameters may be bound to the Preconnection, and no subsequent establishment call may be made on the Preconnection.
+A Remote Endpoint may optionally have been specified, to constrain what connections are accepted.
+The Listen() action consumes the Connection, and no subsequent establishment call may be made on the Connection.

 ~~~
-Preconnection -> ConnectionReceived<Connection>
+Connection -> ConnectionReceived<Connection>
 ~~~

-The ConnectionReceived event occurs when a Remote Endpoint has established a transport-layer connection to this Preconnection (for connection-oriented transport protocols), or when the first Message has been received from the Remote Endpoint (for connectionless protocols), causing a new Connection to be created.
+The ConnectionReceived event occurs when a Remote Endpoint has established a transport-layer connection to this Connection (for connection-oriented transport protocols), or when the first Message has been received from the Remote Endpoint (for connectionless protocols), causing a new Connection to be created.
 The resulting Connection is contained within the ConnectionReceived